 We are very thankful for our dedicated staff here at Boys Home.
-Pictured above and below are many of the people who work with our young men day in and day out to ensure their success.
+Pictured above are many of the people who work with our young men day in and day out to ensure their success.

 Donnie E. Wheatley